ZRG: A Dataset for Multimodal 3D Residential Rooftop Understanding: Conclusion

 \subsection{Planar Roof Structure Extraction}

-For the task of planar roof structure extraction, we experiment with instance segmentation architectures for segmenting each individual face of the roof.
+For the task of planar roof structure extraction, we experiment with instance segmentation architectures for segmenting each individual face of the roof from a single overhead view.
 We experiment by fine-tuning the torchvision~\cite{torchvision2016} implementation of the MaskRCNN architecture~\cite{he2017mask} which is pretrained on the MS-COCO dataset~\cite{lin2014microsoft}.
-Random samples from the ZRG-Test set are displayed in Figure~\ref{fig:results-face-seg} and instance segmentation metrics are provided in Table~\ref{tab:results-face-seg}.
+Random samples from the ZRG-Test set are displayed in Figure~\ref{fig:results-face-seg}.
+In Table~\ref{tab:results-face-seg} We report mean Average Precision (mAP) at different IoU thresholds and at different scales, (medium and large roof faces based on area).
+For simplicity, we pose the single-view planar roof structure extraction task as an instance segmentation problem.
+However, we note that it is also common to utilize corner and junction detection methods~\cite{zhao2022extracting} in combination with graph neural network (GNN) based architectures~\cite{bronstein2017geometric} as an alternative to solve this problem.